danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 We may (eventually) update the [Azure Healthcare APIs RP security role](https://msazure.visualstudio.com/One/_git/AD-RBAC-RoleDefinitions?path=%2FMICROSOFT.HEALTHCAREAPIS%2FPROD%2FHealthcare%20Apis%20Resource%20Provider%20Service%20Role.json) to include the `Microsoft.Features/providers/Microsoft.HealthcareApis/features` permission, and would need to update the threat model accordingly.
 This would allow us to directly query the feature registration status.

-If we can handle subscription lifecycle notifications instead, we may not need this change.

 # Other
-Back-compatibility: all exising DICOM services will remain completely back-compatible regardless of feature enablement.
 Privacy: as discussed above, the partition id will be OII, so our telemetry collection and access will be unaffected.